fedebarabas/fedebarabas.github.io/_posts/projects/2018-03-25-name_similarity.md

   teaser: 2018-03-25-name_similarity.png
 ---

-Evolution usage-based similarity of names in Argetnina.
+Evolution usage-based similarity of names in Argentina.

 ## How do we measure the similarity of names in terms of the evolution of their use over time?